Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

     """
     return self._get_optimal_parameter("h")
 ```
-Note the new lines around `EXAMPLES::` and at the end.
+Note the newlines around `EXAMPLES::` and in the end.
 These are mandatory.
 Also note the commands the test framework is
 executing, are starting with `sage: ` and the expected result is written below the last command (`50`).

 Additionally, it is mandatory to also test all algorithms at least once in the corresponding `Estimator` class.
 E.g. in